 The Peloponnesian War was a conflict that took place in Ancient Greece between 431 and 404 BC and saw the Greek civilization and the Athenian Empire pitted against western Greece and the Peloponnesian League led by Sparta.
 This war was a result of the rivalry between Athens, the pre-eminent naval power, and Sparta, the dominant land-based power, for control of the Greek world.
 The war lasted 27 years and was fought on land and sea, with major battles such as the Battle of Sphacteria and the Battle of Delium.
 It ultimately resulted in the defeat of Athens, which had to surrender its lands and naval power to Sparta, and the establishment of the Thirty Tyrants in Athens.

 Greece is the 3rd Largest Producer of Olives in the World

 Greece produces 2.2 million metric tons of olives every year.
-I’m guessing a eat around half a ton my self.
+I’m guessing a eat around half a ton myself.

-Greece has 100 Archaeological Museum, that’s more than any other country in the world.
+Greece has 100 Archaeological museums, that’s more than any other country in the world.
 It goes to show the wealth of artifacts that have been preserved from the ancient world.
 This is one of the facts about Greece that has drawn a lot of tourism to the country.

 100,000 Birds Migrate Through Greece Each Year

 Even the word theater is Greek and most modern theatres are based on their plans.
 Think about that.
-The way Greeks designed theaters 3,000 years-ago is still in practice today!
+The way Greeks designed theaters 3,000 years ago is still in practice today!